koval64/mod2lmms/README.md

 Program will ask you which MOD file to convert.

-For first time it creates file with generic instrument and one track per one istrument ( max 32 tracks ).
+For first time it creates file with generic instrument and one track per one instrument ( max 32 tracks ).
-Load this file to LMMS end choose what intruments you like.
+Load this file to LMMS and choose what intruments you like.

 1) If you happy with result just save it and use it.
 2) If you wanna create multitrack version than save it with exactly the same name that you loaded it and with `mmp` extension.